facebook/react-native-website/docs/signed-apk-android.md

 The keystore contains a single key, valid for 10000 days.
 The alias is a name that you will use later when signing your app, so remember to take note of the alias.

+### macOS

-On Mac, if you're not sure where your JDK bin folder is, then perform the following command to find it:
+On macOS, if you're not sure where your JDK bin folder is, then perform the following command to find it:

     /usr/libexec/java_home